 - See how to render your tweets in your rich text.

-- Learn when it's best to use components instead of content items in rich text.
+- Learn when to use omponents instead of content items in rich text.

-- Add code snippets to your blog post using components.
+- Add code examples to your blog post using components.

-- Learn how to use Linked items elements to create the Related articles section.
+- Learn how to link items together to create a related articles section.

-- And just to give you some more ideas, the described scenario can also be applied when, for example, inserting a YouTube video to the blog post.
+- And just to give you some more ideas, the described scenario can also be applied when inserting a YouTube video into a blog post.